houbie/sam-example-app/README.md

 deployed Lambda function from the command line.
 In addition to printing the logs on the terminal, this command has several nifty features to help you quickly find the bug.

-`NOTE`: This command works for all AWS Lambda functions; not just the ones you deploy using SAM.
+`NOTE` This command works for all AWS Lambda functions; not just the ones you deploy using SAM.

 ```bash
 sam logs -n EventConsumerFn --stack-name sam-example-app --tail